by Renee CollieJanuary 18, 2019

 There are also agencies and influencer communities that help you do this.
 Pollinate Media connects brands with influencers to create authentic conversations.

 Review their Followers

 Ask for their social analytics provided by the platforms you are using them on.
 On instagram they can take a screenshot and send you the breakdown of their followers, etc. Use this to confirm they are a match for groups, ages, locations, etc. If your offer is local, then your influencers need to have a following mainly in your area!

 The source tracking links in DirectMail.io allow our companies to provide influencers with a unique link that is tracking clicks and conversions and even provide a list of WHO filled out a form or entered a promotion.
 You can define success by engagement, conversion, or lead data.
 Define it early and let them work their influence magic.

 Consistency is key

 This is in all marketing, yet so often we lose perspective and think campaign to campaign as though they are powering each other.
-Our branding and messaging and momentum doesn't start over with each marketing effort.
-They can serve as launch pads creating a marketing machine all year long.
+Our branding, messaging, and momentum doesn't start over with each marketing effort.
+They can serve as launch pads, creating a marketing machine all year long.
 If an influencer talks about you once and never again...it's going to come off lacking authenticity.
 Be sure to think through this and include them every so often.
 This maintains their approval and interest in your brand and keeps their followers engaged.